kanisterio/kanister/examples/etcd/etcd-in-cluster/README.md

 **Note**
 Please make sure that you have correct path of these certificate files.
 If any of the path is incorrect the etcd snapshot will fail.
+These paths can be found either by describing the running ETCD pod or looking at the static pod's manifest files.
+The static pod's manifest files would most probably be in `/etc/kubernetes/manifests`.

 Once secret is created, let's go ahead and create Blueprint in the same namespace as the Kanister controller